Hardening Networking

 Right when I rebuilt, I got an alert from my router saying that a new device just connected to the network.

-There is also a utility for viewing/manipulating the MAC adress of network
+There is also a utility for viewing/manipulating the MAC address of network

 setting.